kpanic/tweetyodel/README.md

 **Just another twitter experiment**

+## What is Tweetyodel?

+It is a `GenServer` that can search or stream the Twitter API.
+Think about it like one process per Twitter query/topic, ideal to easily integrate with *Phoenix* channels or other applications.

+**NOTE**: It's a pet project, however if you would like to give it a try, why not!

 ## Configuration

 Export these environment variables (you have to create your twitter app first on https://apps.twitter.com/)